Student Employee Retirement Benefits

 As a new graduate or undergraduate student employee, you have 30 days from your date of hire to take action on your retirement benefits.

 Employees (including student employees) of Ohio public institutions do not participate in the federal Social Security system, other than to contributions to Medicare.
 Instead, Ohio State employees contribute to the state’s retirement system, Ohio Public Employees Retirement System (OPERS).
 As an Ohio State student employee, you have the option to remain a participant in OPERS or you may be eligible to opt out of contributing to OPERS.
 For additional information on OPERS, visit OPERS.org.

-For the exemption to be in effect, a student must have an approved exemption form and meet the minimum course credit hours listed below:
+For the exemption to be in effect, a student must have an approved exemption request and meet the minimum course credit hours listed below:

 When you work during a term in which you are not taking classes, or are enrolled but do not meet the credit hour minimum, you automatically contribute to OPERS during that period.

 A Graduate Teaching Associate (GTA) with a previously established State Teachers Retirement System (STRS) account is required to contribute to STRS instead of OPERS, unless he or she submits an exemption form within the first 30 days of the GTA appointment.
-If you wish to exempt from both STRS and OPERS as a GTA, you must complete the STRS and OPERS student exemption forms:
+Previously established STRS accounts typically exist if one was a Lecture for Ohio State, or other state university, or if they taught at a public school in Ohio.
+If you wish to exempt from both STRS and OPERS as a GTA, you must complete the STRS exemption form and the OPERS student exemption request.

 |I want to opt-out of participation in OPERS/STRS

 If you would like to save additional money for your retirement, you may enroll in a Supplemental Retirement Account (SRA).